Crew member who gave Baldwin gun subject of prior complaint

 Baldwin, 63, who is known for his roles in “30 Rock” and “The Hunt for Red October” and his impression of former President Donald Trump on “Saturday Night Live,” has described the killing as a “tragic accident.”

-“The only reason the crew was made aware of a weapon’s presence was because the assistant prop master demanded Dave acknowledge and announce the situation each day,” she wrote.
+She became most concerned, however, when the supervising pyrotechnician, who is diabetic, was found unconscious in a chair, she said.
+Halls wanted to resume filming after the man was removed from the set even though Goll, the remaining pyrotechnician on site, didn’t have the qualifications to supervise the complicated series of pyrotechnic effects that were planned.

+“One of the things that stuck out to me most about that day is the fact that he called out on radio over channel one, ‘Hey, Maggie says we can keep going!’ and I basically held the button down so he couldn’t transmit to anyone else on that channel while I yelled out, ‘No, Dave, that’s not what I said.
+We’re not doing that,’” she recalled in a phone interview.

-She filed an internal complaint with the executive producers of Blumhouse Productions, she said.
+She filed an internal complaint with the executive producers of Blumhouse Productions about that day, she said.